-After automating the ingestion of data from multiple sources, the next best practice is to enable notifications to the appropriate parties that the data import ran successfully, perhaps had changes to data that need attention or to help your organization “manage by exception.”
+After automating the ingestion from multiple sources, the next best practice is to enable notifications to the appropriate parties that the import ran successfully, perhaps had changes that need attention or to help your organization “manage by exception.”
 These features enable your organization to scale your business.
 Having to search for changes in the data or forecast is a miserable, time-consuming process (think about how you currently use spreadsheets).

 What if your data is growing so quickly that you have exceeded the limits of your system, or it is taking too long to run reports or forecasts?
 I have seen organizations that start a forecast or reporting process when they leave the office, hoping it is complete by the time they come back the next day.
 This is not rare, nor is it an exaggeration.